 What inspires you?

 I’m a total bookworm, always have been.
 As a kid who grew up in a heteronormative, patriarchal culture that didn’t make space for me, books were my escape.
 As an adult who tends to hold onto the pain of the world very tightly and sensitively, books have a way of helping me make sense of things that would otherwise overwhelm me.

 I make it a point to cook 1-2 meals for my partner and myself every day, because it’s at once calming, productive AND delicious.
 So cookbooks tend to be my biggest inspiration!
 I read cookbooks in bed every night and they are probably the one thing I really splurge on.

 Since I grew up reading almost entirely white, male and British authors (hello colonial hangover!), I’m making up for that by reading fiction mostly written by WOC and trans authors in my adulthood.
-It is a joy to finally see nuanced and complex representation in my literature— my favorites from the past two years would be - America is Not the Heart, Freshwater, and Girl, Woman, Other.

 As the daughter of two very opinionated architects, browsing design magazines, and endlessly reorganizing my home decor Pinterest boards is another inherited habit that allows me to weave together 70s Europe’s color blocked interiors, post-colonial tropical modernism a la Goeffrey Bawa, South Asian kitschy maximalism, and our current IG obsession with all things mid-century modern.

 You are clearly very well-versed in food from an industry perspective, but also as a cook.
 What’s your favorite dish to make at home?

 Without a doubt, Sundubu Jjigae, or Korean soft tofu stew!
 I first had it at the iconic now-closed Beverly Soon Tofu in Los Angeles during my freshman year of college, and have spent years iterating to get it to taste half as good.